HG-Qin/GMPNP-COMSOL/README.md

 ### PART D: GMPNP for Au 10mM HClO4

-follow the step in PART A, but use the corresponding parameters, equation, mesh under the folder "para_Au_10mMHClO4"
+follow the step in PART A, but use the corresponding parameters, equation, variables, mesh under the folder "para_Au_10mMHClO4"

 - only three dependent variables in Modified NP